PioneeringTechLab/laravel-support/README.md

 When building this mailable, the `emails.feedback` view will be used inside of the `resources/views/vendor/support` directory.

-The following properties are exposed to the view via public properties:
+The following variables are exposed to the view via public properties in the class:

 * `$submitter_name`: the name of the individual submitting the message
 * `$submitter_email`: the email address of the individual submitting the message